gbrlfaria/rune-breaker/README.md

 1. The difference between the convex hull of the contour and its minimum enclosing ellipse.
 Considering that the area of the ellipse is larger:
 ```
-d1 = (area(ellipse) - area(hull)) / area(ellipse)
+s1 = (area(ellipse) - area(hull)) / area(ellipse)
 ```

 2. The difference between the minimum enclosing ellipse and its minimum enclosing circle.
 Considering that the area of the circle is larger:
 ```
-d2 = (area(circle) - area(ellipse)) / area(circle)
+s2 = (area(circle) - area(ellipse)) / area(circle)
 ```

 The resulting score is one minus the arithmetic mean of these two metrics.
 ```
-score = 1 - (d1 + d2) / 2
+score = 1 - (s1 + s2) / 2
 ```

 By doing so, the closer a contour is to a perfect circle, the closer the score will be to one.
 The more distinct, the closer it will get to zero.

-##### Output
+##### Iteration output
-The figure below shows the filtered candidates, the best contour among them, and the coordinate returned by the algorithm.
+The figure below shows the filtered candidates (green), the best contour among them (blue), and the coordinate returned by one iteration of the algorithm (red).

 ![Arrow center](./docs/selected_contours.png)

 Of course, there are errors associated with this algorithm.
 Sometimes, the operation yields false positives due to the obfuscation, causing the center of the arrow to be defined incorrectly.
 In some cases, these errors are significant enough to prevent the arrow from being in the output image, as we will see next.
-Nevertheless, these cases are rather uncommon and have a small impact on the accuracy of the model.
+Nevertheless, these cases are rather uncommon and have a relatively small impact on the accuracy of the model.

-##### The next search region
-Finally, as we have previously mentioned, the coordinate returned by the algorithm is then used to define the next search region, as shown below.
+Finally, the coordinate returned by the algorithm is then used to define the next search region, as shown below.
+After that, the algorithm repeats until it processes all four arrows.

 <p align="center">
     (x<sub>search</sub>, y<sub>search</sub>) = (x<sub>center</sub> + <strong>d</strong>, y<sub>center</sub>)